Georgia executes convict Troy Davis in high-profile case

 Once a death warrant was signed, Davis's best hope of avoiding execution had rested with the Georgia Board of Pardons and Paroles, but on Tuesday it denied him clemency following a one-day hearing.

-On Wednesday, his lawyers went through a series of manoeuvres in an attempt to stay the execution, finally reaching the Supreme Court.
+On Wednesday, his lawyers went through a series of maneuverers in an attempt to stay the execution, finally reaching the Supreme Court.

 It took the court more than four hours to issue its one-sentence order, an unusually long time in such cases.